Performance and Robustness of Signal-Dependent vs. Signal-Independent Binaural Signal Matching with Wearable Microphone Arrays: Introduction

 To address the limitations of binaural signal reproduction with spherical array geometries, the beamforming-based binaural reproduction (BFBR) technique was proposed \cite{ref5,ref6,ref7}.
 In this method, microphone signals are filtered using a set of beamformers, followed by filtering with the head-related transfer functions (HRTFs), finally added to produce the binaural signals.
 A theoretical framework for determining the design parameters of BFBR, such as the number of beams and their look direction for both planar and spherical arrays, was presented in \cite{ref8}.
 However, the guidelines for more general array geometries were limited and did not guarantee accurate binaural signal reproduction, leaving a comprehensive design methodology unavailable.

-In an effort to overcome the limitations of existing beamforming-based methods and to accurately reproduce binaural signals captured by arrays of arbitrary geometry, a number of techniques have been developed \cite{ref9,ref10,ref11,ref12}.
+In an effort to overcome the limitations of existing beamforming-based methods and to accurately reproduce binaural signals captured by arrays of arbitrary geometry, a number of techniques have been developed \cite{ref9,ref10,ref11,ref12,new1}.
 The binaural signal-matching (BSM) technique is one such technique \cite{ref13,ref46}.
 BSM entails estimating the binaural signals directly from the array measurements using least-squares (LS) optimization.
 To enhance perception, at high frequencies, Magnitude Least-Squares (MagLS) optimization is used instead \cite{ref29}.
 A BSM design was recently presented for a semi-circular array with varying numbers of microphones, incorporating head tracking \cite{ref13}.
 The study revealed that BSM accuracy heavily depends on microphone positioning, leading to poor performance when a listener's ear is distant from the recording microphones.
-In addition, the BSM which is designed under a diffused sound-field assumption may be sub-optimal under high Direct-to-Reverberant Ratio (DRR) conditions, for example \cite{ref32}.
+In addition, the BSM which is designed under a diffuse sound-field assumption may be sub-optimal under high Direct-to-Reverberant Ratio (DRR) conditions, for example \cite{ref32}.

 Parametric spatial audio was also investigated as an alternative for binaural reproduction.
 In these approaches, the sound field is decomposed into direct and reverberant components, each estimated and reproduced independently \cite{ref22,ref24,ref25,ref26,ref27}.
 While this approach has shown promising results, its accuracy depends on the estimation of signal-dependent model parameters, such as the direction-of-arrival (DOA) of sound sources, and the direct-to-reverberant ratio (DRR) of the sound field.
-This drawback of the parametric approach, and the limitations of the beamforming approach detailed above, define the current gaps in binaural reproduction using arrays of arbitrary configurations, highlighting the need for improved solutions.
+This uncertainty in the performance of the parametric approach defines a current gap in BSM-based binaural reproduction, where the choice of what is preferable - the robustness of signal-independent BSM or the performance of signal-dependent BSM — may not be entirely clear.